 WordPress does not officially support Microsoft SQL Server.
-All-in-One WP Migration does not support migration between MySQL and Microsoft SQL Server
+All-in-One WP Migration does not support MySQL to Microsoft SQL Server migration.

 WordPress recommends that the configuration for your host is: